koernerclaudia/CMDB-Live/README.md

 ## Tools & resources used

 Being new to Javascript (Typescript) I have used ChatGPT and Claude.ai to help build out components and get ideas for concepts.
+I have used AI mainly to structure the movie database information and build the JSON files for it.

 ## Licenses